Dunedin: Bus

 Buses in Dunedin are organised by the Otago Regional Council.
 A total of 64 buses operate on 17 weekday routes and 13 weeknight/weekend/holiday routes across the city.
 Buses are run by two operators, Ritchies Transport with three routes and Go Bus Transport with the remainder.
 Dunedin City Council-owned operator Citibus was a major player until 2011 when Passenger Transport (New Zealand) purchased Citibus from Dunedin City Holdings, and both companies were subsequently bought by Go Bus.

 Rail

 Dunedin Railway Station, located east of the Octagon, is the city's main railway station.
-Once the nation's busiest, decline in rail over the years saw the withdrawal of most services.
+Once the nation's busiest, the decline in rail over the years saw the withdrawal of most services.
 Suburban services ceased in 1982, and the last regular commercial passenger train to serve Dunedin, The Southerner, was cancelled in February 2002.
 The Taieri Gorge Railway now operates tourist-oriented services from the station, the most prominent of which is the Taieri Gorge Limited, which operates daily along the former Otago Central Railway through the scenic Taieri Gorge.
 Taieri Gorge Railway also operates to Palmerston once weekly.
 The station is also sometimes visited by excursions organised by other heritage railway societies, and by trains chartered by cruise ships docking at Port Chalmers.